wangguoqin1001/wangguoqin1001/README.md

 ## Disclaimers

-- I use AI to generate this page.
+- I used AI to generate this page.
 Ask me for details.
-- I use auto-committer as I don't want to worry about that everyday.
+- I'm using auto-committer as I don't want to worry about that everyday.